Afraid of Death or Dying? Bible Study on Fear of Death

 But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ.
 (Philippians 3:20)

-Don’t be afraid of death — heaven will be amazing
+Don’t be afraid of death or dying — heaven will be amazing

 Death is not the end of life.
 Your spiritual body is eternal, and heaven will be unbelievably wonderful.